 THE Security-by-design approach

-The term essentially refers to a method of security whereby your business software has been designed with built in, robust security features from the ground up.
+The term essentially refers to a method of security whereby your business software has been designed with built-in, robust security features from the ground up.
 This approach enables you to be proactive rather than reactive, in order to minimise the likelihood of a compromised security system.
-Through designing your business processes with security built-in from the offset, your organisation can have the confidence to drive transformative change and business growth, safe in the knowledge that your business infrastructure has been designed to not just mitigate the damage of breaches, but to prevent them in the first place.
+Through designing your business processes with security built in from the outset, your organisation can have the confidence to drive transformative change and business growth, safe in the knowledge that your business infrastructure has been designed to not just mitigate the damage of breaches, but to prevent them in the first place.

 Why is SBD needed?

-The 2023 Cyberย Security breaches Survey revealed that around half of organisations have a formal cyber security strategy in place.
-This statistic is worrying โ particularly when considering that the regularity and complexity of cyber-crime is only increasing with the rising trend of remote working.
-Keeping your network and data secure should be of principle importance to all businesses โ if your systems become compromised this can result in costly consequences, not to mention a damaged reputation.
+The 2023 Cyber Security Breaches Survey revealed that around half of organisations have a formal cyber security strategy in place.
+This statistic is worrying, particularly when considering that the regularity and complexity of cyber crime is only increasing with the rising trend of remote working.
+Keeping your network and data secure should be of principal importance to all businesses – if your systems become compromised, this can result in costly consequences, not to mention a damaged reputation.

 For this reason, Security by Design is becoming increasingly utilised, as the security-first approach creates an infrastructure that is not only resilient to breaches, but also systems that are easier to manage and monitor.